 Chambers, C., 2004.
 Financial exclusion and banking regulations in the United Kingdom: a template analysis.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (.pdf supplied by EThOS)|